Visual

 Incorrect Usage

-There are several ways to not use the logo, including stylistic treatments.
+There are several ways to not use the logo (of any lockup or variation), including stylistic treatments.
 This includes but is not limited to:

 Create a free website with Framer, the website builder loved by startups, designers and agencies.